civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 45.171

-If an individual makes a complaint under subsection **33(1) of the `Public Complaints and Review Commission Act`** in respect of any conduct by a member that is also an alleged contravention of a provision of the Code of Conduct, the individual and the Commission are to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.
+If an individual **or third party** makes a complaint under subsection 33(1) of the `Public Complaints and Review Commission Act` in respect of any conduct by a member that is also an alleged contravention of a provision of the Code of Conduct, the individual **or third party, as the case may be**, and the Commission are to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.

 ### Section 45.172

-If representations have been received by the RCMP from a person who was given an opportunity to do so under subsection **44(1) of the `Public Complaints and Review Commission Act`** in respect of an alleged contravention of a provision of the Code of Conduct by a member, the person is to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.
+If representations have been received by the RCMP from a person who was given an opportunity to do so under subsection 44(1) of the `Public Complaints and Review Commission Act` in respect of an alleged contravention of a provision of the Code of Conduct by a member, the person is to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.

 ### Section 45.173

-If the Chairperson of the Commission initiates a complaint under subsection **36(1) of the `Public Complaints and Review Commission Act`** in respect of any conduct by a member that is also an alleged contravention of a provision of the Code of Conduct, the Chairperson of the Commission is to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.
+If the Chairperson of the Commission initiates a complaint under subsection 36(1) of the `Public Complaints and Review Commission Act` in respect of any conduct by a member that is also an alleged contravention of a provision of the Code of Conduct, the Chairperson of the Commission is to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.

 ### Section 98